A Complete Guide to Powder Coating

 There are various types of oven in which curing can take place; the two main types are Box or Static Ovens and Conveyorised Ovens.

 Box Ovens are as the name implies a box type structure with doors and some means inside it to hang work from.
 It will usually have a gas process heater attached that blows heated air into the oven.
 There will also be thermostats and controls so that a desired curing temperature can be chosen and the time for parts to be in the oven.
-Powder Coated parts are hung in the oven, the temperature is set and the timer, the doors are closed and the curing cycle started, normally some sortof bell or alarm will sound when teh desired time has elapsed so the oven can be turned off, doors opened and the parts can cool.
+Powder Coated parts are hung in the oven, the temperature is set and the timer, the doors are closed and the curing cycle started, normally some sort of bell or alarm will sound when the desired time has elapsed so the oven can be turned off, doors opened and the parts can cool.

 Conveyorised Ovens are larger structures with an open aperture at each end and a motorised overhead conveyor running through it in a loop.
 Normally a Spray Booth will be located at some point on the conveyor.
 The parts to be coated are hung from the conveyor and moved through the booth at a pre-determined speed, sprayed with powder in the booth by one or sometimes two spraying personnel or by automatic reciprocators with the powder spray guns attached.